COVID-19 Vaccination information

 If you have had another vaccine, for example the influenza vaccination, in the 14 days before your COVID-19 vaccine appointment please let us know as we may need to reschedule your appointment.

 What to expect after your vaccination

-The COVID-19 vaccines is given in two doses 12 weeks apart, and the Pfizer vaccine is given in two doses 3 weeks apart.
+The AstraZeneca vaccine is given in two doses 12 weeks apart, and the Pfizer vaccine is given in two doses 3 weeks apart.
 The nurse will advise when you are due for the second instalment of the COVID-19 vaccination and you can schedule your appointment after your first dose.